AkwindFr/Etufit/README.md

 Make sure that composer is installed on your computer if you want to use Etufit.
 Link to composer : https://getcomposer.org/
+In some cases you can have missing php env var error when you try to use composer directly without restarting your computer.
 Restart your computer after installing.
-In some case you can have missing php env var error when you try to use composer directly without restarting your computer after installation.

 - Create folder on your computer.
 - Create git repository.